 We can all agree that good mental health helps us to be better colleagues, better partners, and better people overall.

 Now that we’ve gotten the consequences of inaction out of the way, it’s time to focus on the fun part: fun!
-Fortunately, one of the results of shifting support towards reducing employee stress levels is, well, having a good time.
+Fortunately, one of the results of shifting support towards reducing employee stress levels and burnout is, well, having a good time.

 When you have an inclusive and open company culture surrounding mental health issues and well-being, you are creating a positive work environment and reducing the stigma around mental illness.